evanhabbershaw/stevesite/README.md

-# stevenmwise.github.io
+# stevenmwise.github.io - or, what is it?

-This is my research portfolio as hosted on Github at [stevenmwise.github.io](http://www.stevenmwise.github.io) and powered by Jekyll.
+This is copy of Steve's site on Github my research portfolio as hosted on Github at [stevenmwise.github.io](http://www.stevenmwise.github.io) and powered by Jekyll.